 This example specifies that matching occurs when the traffic fragment type is either dontfragment or not-last-fragment.

-When both of these configurations are applied, matching occurs when the fragment type is equal to first-fragment, or dont-fragment.
+When both of these configurations are applied, matching occurs when the fragment type is equal to first-fragment, or dont-fragment, or not-last-fragment.

 7. Enable traffic sampling.